 The Irish name Creagen has a long Gaelic heritage to its credit.
 The original Gaelic form of the name Creagen is O Croidheagain, from the word "croidhe," which means "heart."

 The surname Creagen was first found in Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel, where they held a family seat from ancient times.

 Early History of the Creagen family

-Another 382 words (27 lines of text) covering the year 1616 is included under the topic Early Creagen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Creagen research.
+Another 65 words (5 lines of text) covering the year 1616 is included under the topic Early Creagen History in all our PDF Extended History products and printed products wherever possible.

 Creagen Spelling Variations

 Those scribes in Ireland during the Middle Ages recorded names as they sounded.
 Consequently, in this era many people were recorded under different spellings each time their name was written down.
 Research on the Creagen family name revealed numerous spelling variations, including Cregan, Crean, O'Crean, O'Cryan, Creaghan, Creegan, Creahan, Crehan, Creane and many more.

 Early Notables of the Creagen family (pre 1700)